MAgojam/forestploter/README.md

 <img src="man/figures/README-edit-1.png" width="100%" height="40%" />

-Remember to add 1 to the row number if you have inserted any text before.
-The row number will be changed after inserting a text.
+Remember to add 1 to the row number if you have inserted any text before, as the row number will change after inserting text.

-## Complex usage
+## Complex Usage

-If you want to draw CI to multiple columns, only need to provide a vector of the position of the columns to be drawn in the data.
-As seen in the example below, the CI will be drawn in columns 3 and 5.
-The first and second `est`, `lower`, and `upper` will be drawn in columns 3 and column 5.
+If you want to draw CIs in multiple columns, you only need to provide a vector of the column positions in the data.
+As shown in the example below, the CIs will be drawn in columns 3 and 5, with the first and second `est`, `lower`, and `upper` values corresponding to those columns.

-For a more complex example, you may want to draw CI by groups.
-The solution is simple, just provide another set of `est`, `lower`, and `upper`.
-If the number of provided `est`, `lower`, and `upper` are larger than the column number to draw CI, then the `est`, `lower`, and `upper` will be reused.
-As it is shown in the example below, `est_gp1` and `est_gp2` will be drawn in column 3 and column 5 as normal.
-But `est_gp3` and `est_gp4` haven’t been used, those will be drawn to column 3 and column 5 again.
-So, the `est_gp1` and `est_gp2` will be considered as group 1, `est_gp3` and `est_gp4` group 2.
+For more complex scenarios, such as drawing CIs by groups, you can provide an additional set of `est`, `lower`, and `upper` values.
+If the number of `est`, `lower`, and `upper` sets is greater than the number of CI columns, the values will be reused.
+In the example below, `est_gp1` and `est_gp2` are drawn in columns 3 and 5 as **group 1**, while `est_gp3` and `est_gp4` are drawn in the same columns as **group 2**.

 This is an example of multiple CI columns and groups: